 Introduction

 Providing an appropriate level of flow collection, relying on either distributed with fully captured or centralized with sampled, is extremely hard due to various practical limitations and requirements in packet capturing and flow sampling [1].
 Simple flow collections can be collected through some available packet capturing tools.
 However, for monitoring wide-area networks, the packets need to be replicated and sent to a single location.
 Then replicated packets are sent to the packet capturing tools, with or without match-based packet filtering process.
-Another way to enable flow collections is by using an agent that combines packet samples into datagrams and randomlysampledaccording to a pre-defined sampling interval/ratio before sending the datagrams into the collector [2].
+Another way to enable flow collections is by using an agent that combines packet samples into datagram and randomly sampled according to a pre-defined sampling interval/ratio before sending the datagram into the collector [2].

 In this paper, flow is defined as a set of packets with a common property specified in the packet’s headers, known as the flowkey, which observed within a period.
 The packet capturing reflects exact flows being processed but only valid at that particular point and also known as a resource-consuming process.
 In contrast, the flow sampling is limited due to sub-optimal flow sampling ratio/interval.
 However, it has a unique global view of flows in the whole network and requires a minimum resource.
 So, there is a need to utilize combined methods that providing an appropriate level of flow collection and improving efficiency while still keeping the specific level of accuracy.
 Several sampling methods for network flow monitoring are proposed to address these needs.
-Providing efficient building blocks for sampling and large flow detecting by using OpenFLow based methods in SDN switch can be used in various monitoring application[3].
+Providing efficient building blocks for sampling and large flow detecting by using OpenFLow based methods in SDN switch can be used in various monitoring application [3].
 A double-sampling and hold-based approach that includes two sample process, hold, and early removal process is proposed to maximize the flow information in the given limited resources [4].
 Another approach is modular and self-adaptive measurement architecture that consists of management, sampling, and network plane to accommodate the selection and configuration of sampling technique [5].
 R. Hofstede et al. [6] explained a novel traffic monitoring approaches as well as improving efficiency in processing and storing the traffic data.
 They used protocols such as Netflow and IPFIX, to perform flow monitoring, including packet observation, flow metering and export, data collection, and the final stage is data analysis.
 However, it needs improvement by combining packet analysis and flow monitoring.
 Another work tried to estimate the number of bytes and packets of the flow by using Maximum Likelihood Estimation (MLE).
 The expected relative error is defined as % error ≤196.
 1s [7], means that avoiding flow sampling for achieving specific error, if the number of sampled flows is less than s.
-We can improve its performance by observing packet over a long period (not over short a time of sampling period) and counting the actual rate parameter (not only the packet count).
+Performance can be improved by observing packet over a long period (not over short a time of sampling period) and counting the actual rate parameter (not only the packet count).